jeffreymew/Flask-React-Postgres/README.md

 * File a bug in [GitHub Issues](https://github.com/Microsoft/vscode/issues).
 * [Tweet](https://twitter.com/code) us with any other feedback.

-## Related Projects

-Many of the core components and extensions to Code live in their own repositories on GitHub.
-For example, the [node debug adapter](https://github.com/microsoft/vscode-node-debug) and the [mono debug adapter](https://github.com/microsoft/vscode-mono-debug) have their own repositories.

-For a complete list, please visit the [Related Projects](https://github.com/Microsoft/vscode/wiki/Related-Projects) page on our [wiki](https://github.com/Microsoft/vscode/wiki).

 ## Bundled Extensions

-Code ships with a set of extensions.
-These extensions are located in the [extensions](extensions) folder.
-These extensions include grammars and snippets for several languages.
-Extensions that provide rich language support (code completion, go to definition) for a language have the suffix 'language-features'.
-For example, the 'json' extension provides coloring for JSON and the 'json-language-features' provides rich language support for JSON.
+The code ships with a set of recommended Visual Studio Code extensions that will empower the developement process of your Flask + React web application.
+These extensions include rich language support (code completion, go to definition) for both Python and JavaScript, as well as quick deploy to Azure from within VS Code.
+When the project is imported into VS Code, a notifcation will appear giving you the option to install these extensions.

 ## License